onyedikachinzute/movie-booking-app/README.txt

 Contributions are welcome!
 Please open issues or submit pull requests.
-This project was made by PAU students; Onyedikachi, Ariana, Ibukun, Korede, Timilehin and Kyrian.
+This project was made by PAU students; Onyedikachi, etc.
 This project is licensed under the MIT License.